shinijs/logger/README.md

 ### LoggerFactory

 Factory for creating context-bound loggers.
+The `ContextBoundLogger` implements NestJS `LoggerService` for full compatibility.

 ```typescript
 import { LoggerFactory } from '@shinijs/logger';